 Glorious greens aren’t going anywhere this year.
 We’ve seen leafy printed wallpapers, fabrics and furnishings show that all things green are as determined to stay put as an out of control garden climber.
-The experts tip there will be more of the same this year, albeit with new prints, patterns and lots of botanically inspired paint colours to tie in.
+The experts tip there will be more of the same this year, albeit with new canvas prints, patterns and lots of botanically inspired paint colours to tie in.

 This bright, orangey peach shade is the new pink in town and is a real supercharged choice in comparison with millennial or blush pinks that have been popular in recent years.
 Vibrant, warming and lots of fun, Pantone has chosen a surprisingly versatile shade for its colour of the year.
 It’s not a shade that you’re likely to paint a whole room with but it would work really well as a shade fo plush velvet chairs, curtains or personalised canvas prints and art work.
 Is it a colour you’d like to decorate with?